-- 1. In the right pane, click the XACML AC tab.
-The tab contains the Policy Versions, Attributes and Roles sub-tabs. - 2.
-Click the Attributes tab. - 3.
-At the bottom of the right pane, click the New button.
-The XACML Attribute window is displayed. - 4.
+- 1. In the right pane, Click the Attributes tab. - 2.
+At the bottom of the right pane, click New.
+The XACML Attribute window is displayed. - 3.
 In the Label box, enter URL Path.
-This is the name that will appear in the rule. - 5.
+This is the name that will appear in the rule. - 4.
 In the Category box, click urn:oasis:names:tc:xacml:3.0:attribute-category:resource.
-The Identifier box defaults to urn:oasis:names:tc:xacml:1.0: microprocessor-id, and the Data Type defaults to string. - 6.
-In the Identifier box, delete the default value and enter the following: http://viewds.com/http/resource/path - 7.
+The Identifier box defaults to urn:oasis:names:tc:xacml:1.0: microprocessor-id, and the Data Type defaults to string. - 5.
+In the Identifier box, delete the default value and enter the following: http://viewds.com/http/resource/path - 6.
 Click Save.
-The XACML attribute is added to the Attributes tab. - 8.
+The XACML attribute is added to the Attributes tab. - 7.
 Repeat the above steps to declare the following XACML attribute: